Anti-immigrant attitudes rise worldwide: poll | DW | 23.09.2020

 Read more: The EU's refugee policy: Doomed to division?

-Another country which has played a significant role in the EU's immigration policy was also revealed to have largely negative attitudes towards immigrantion.
-Turkey, which became home to some 4 million refugees as part of a deal with the European bloc, was the tenth least accepting country for migrants according to the data collected by Gallup.
+Another country which has played a significant role in the EU's immigration policy was also revealed to have largely negative attitudes towards immigration.
+Turkey, which became home to some 4 million refugees as part of a deal with the European bloc, was the 10th least accepting country for migrants according to the data collected by Gallup.

 However, one eastern European country with a traditionally low tolerance of immigration saw an increase in positive and tolerant attitudes.
 A share of 42% of Polish respondents said that they considered migrants living in the country as something good, up from 29% three years prior.

-Despite a series of anti-immgration policies by Donald Trump's administration in the US, the country came in sixth place for its generally pro-immigration attitudes.
+Despite a series of anti-immigration policies by President Donald Trump's administration in the US, the country came in sixth place for its generally pro-immigration attitudes.
 When asked about immigrants moving into their neighborhood, 90% of US respondents said this was a good thing.

-Even among those who supported President Donald Trump the average score was 7.1 out of nine.
-The biggest difference was between the younger and older generations with 16 to 29 year-olds scoring 8.34 and those older than 65 scoring around one point less, at 7.37.
+Among those who supported Trump, the average score was 7.1 out of nine.
+The biggest difference was between the younger and older generations with 16- to 29-year-olds scoring 8.34 and those older than 65 scoring around one point less, at 7.37.